aws-samples/amazon-location-service-geotrack-vuejs/README.md

 #### Managing Delivery Routes
 <img src="./images/geotrack-delivery.png"  width="800"/>

-## Testing the solution

-At the toolbar there is a fire icon button.
-Upon clicking this button, the application will simulate the existent delivery routes.
-An AWS Lambda reads the start and end positions of each delivery route, calculates the route and sends IoT messages with the IoT devices associated to the delivery agents reporting their geo-location over time.
-The application does not prevent having two routes with the same IoT device, which will produce inconsistent position.

 # Deployment
 To deploy this solution into your AWS Account please follow our [Deployment Guide](./docs/deployment_guide.md)